-learn programming.

-- 3. Most personal computers are now DOS-based. - 4.
+- 1. Sometimes natural phenomena are reported as UFO. - 2.
+Many students used BASIC when they first began to learn programming. - 3.
+Most personal computers are now DOS-based. - 4.
 TGIF is an expression of gratitude that the work week is almost over and that the weekend is about to begin. - 5.
-The PLA process helps you identify learning gained from life and work, and may enable you to receive a diploma or certificate in less time, and with less cost. - B. thank God it's Friday - C. prior learning assessment - D. unidentified flying object - E. beginner's all-purpose symbolic instruction code
+The PLA process helps you identify learning gained from life and work, and may enable you to receive a diploma or certificate in less time, and with less cost.

+- A. disk operating system

+- B. thank God it's Friday

+- C. prior learning assessment

+- D. unidentified flying object

+- E. beginner's all-purpose symbolic instruction code

 (to) collect collection

 collective

-Our department usually th This museum houses a magnifi
+Our department usually thi s information.

+2. This museum houses a magnific
-•

-3. We all bear responsibility ty for this decision.
+3. We all bear responsibility

 (to) experiment experimental

 experimentation

-4. They carried out this las t wools
+4. They carried out this last week.

-•

-5. They with the new mate nais.
+5. They with the new materi als.

 6. This model is purely

-7. After much they understo od the nature of the phenomena.
+7. After much they understoo d the nature of the phenomena.

-, 1
+• -

 (to) assess assessment

-(to) assess assessment
+. , ,

-8. It's too early the effects of the decision.
+8. It's too early the effects of f the decision.

-9. What we need is a good o
+9. What we need is a good of

-.1 001 11011000